leipelt/hello-world/README.md

-# The Cayman Blog theme
+# The leipelt Blog theme

 [![Build Status](https://travis-ci.org/leipelt/hello-world.svg?branch=master)](https://travis-ci.org/leipelt/hello-world) [![Gem Version](https://badge.fury.io/rb/jekyll-theme-hello-world.svg)](https://badge.fury.io/rb/jekyll-theme-hello-world)

-*Cayman Blog is a Jekyll theme for GitHub Pages.
-It is based on the nice [Cayman theme](https://pages-themes.github.io/cayman/), with blogging features added.
+*leipelt Blog is a Jekyll theme for GitHub Pages.
+It is based on the nice [leipelt theme](https://pages-themes.github.io/leipelt/), with blogging features added.
 You can [preview the theme to see what it looks like](http://leipelt.github.io/hello-world), or even [use it today](#usage).*

 <img src="https://raw.githubusercontent.com/leipelt/hello-world/master/thumbnail.png" alt="Thumbnail of hello-world" style="max-width:30%; border: 1px solid grey;"/> <img src="https://raw.githubusercontent.com/leipelt/hello-world/master/thumbnail-mobile.gif" alt="Thumbnail of hello-world for mobile" style="max-width:30%;"/>

 ## Install

-Cayman Blog Theme has been developed as a Jekyll theme gem for easier use.
+leipelt Blog Theme has been developed as a Jekyll theme gem for easier use.
 It is also 100% compatible with GitHub Pages — just with a more involved installation process according to whether you’re _running Jekyll v3.3+ and self-hosting_, or if you’re *hosting with GitHub Pages*.

 ## Self hosting